CBR vs VBR: Choosing the Right Bitrate for Your Video

 What is CBR?

-Constant bitrate, or CBR, refers to transmitting data through the internet at a constant rate.
-In the context of video encoding, CBR refers to an encoder outputting data at a constant bitrate, as such, it’s not responsive to the size or complexity of the file it’s processing.
+Constant bitrate, or CBR, refers to transmitting data at a constant rate.
+In the context of video encoding, CBR means an encoder outputs data at a fixed bitrate, so it is not responsive to the size or complexity of the content it is processing.

-Since encoding CBR uses a constant transmission, the bitrate is set at a single rate and also measured as such.
-In most cases, video conferencing platforms set their bitrate relatively high so that the encoder can handle more complex content or data being processed.
+Because CBR uses a constant transmission rate, the bitrate is set and measured as a single value.
+In most cases, video conferencing platforms set this bitrate relatively high so that the encoder can handle more complex content when it occurs.

-CBR is a popular choice for most streaming situations because it has been a standard in online streaming for a very long time.
-It’s also compatible with most devices.
+To achieve good video quality and avoid buffering, streaming services often use CBR rate control to regulate the amount of data transmitted per second, providing a consistent viewing experience.
+CBR is a popular choice for many streaming situations because it has been a standard in online streaming for a long time, and it is compatible with most devices.

 What is VBR?

-Variable bitrate encoding, or VBR on the other hand, refers to data being transmitted at a variable rate.
-With video encoding, the encoder encodes segments and packages the data according to its complexity so that the transmission is optimised making it possible to process at higher bitrate and transmit larger files.
+Variable bitrate encoding, or VBR, refers to data being transmitted at a variable rate.
+With video encoding, the encoder packages data according to its complexity, so the transmission is optimised to process higher bitrates and transmit larger files where needed.

-In terms of encoding, data is output at a set rate per time segment, and the variable bitrate is measured by taking the average bitrate of the complex segments and dividing it by the entire file.
+In encoding terms, data is output at a set rate per time segment, and the variable bitrate is measured by averaging the bitrate of the complex segments across the entire file.

-The fluctuating nature of VBR makes it well-suited for on-demand video transcoding, as it can take longer to process data.
-However, it’s important to remember that VBR streaming works best with on-demand video but not as well with live streams.
+The fluctuating nature of VBR makes it well-suited to on-demand video, where it can take longer to process data.
+It is important to remember that VBR works best with on-demand video and less well with live streams.

 What is constant quality (CQ)?

-Constant Quality, or (CQ), is an alternative encoding mode that aims at achieving a fixed visual quality while ensuring the highest compression rate in a single encoding.
+Constant Quality (CQ) is an alternative encoding mode that aims for a fixed visual quality while keeping the highest compression in a single encode.
 Each frame is allocated enough bits to achieve the required visual quality.

-To get the best balance between video quality and file size (getting the higher video quality but with a smaller file size), the main video converters or video editors adopted the Constant Quality as the x264 and x265 encoding modes.
+To get the best balance between video quality and file size, many video converters and video editors adopt Constant Quality as the x264 and x265 encoding modes (where it is often called CRF, constant rate factor).

-However, unlike CBR and VBR, where the bitrate is either fixed or varies based on content complexity, respectively, CQ aims to maintain a consistent level of quality across different bitrates.
-This means that regardless of scene complexity, CQ ensures a consistent viewing experience for the audience.
+Unlike CBR and VBR – where the bitrate is either fixed or varies based on content complexity – CQ aims to maintain a consistent level of quality across different bitrates.
+Regardless of scene complexity, CQ targets a consistent viewing experience.

-When it comes to video streaming and encoding, the choice between Constant Bitrate (CBR) and Variable Bitrate (VBR) can significantly impact the quality of your streaming experience.
+When it comes to video streaming and encoding, the choice between Constant Bitrate (CBR) and Variable Bitrate (VBR) can significantly affect the quality of your streaming experience.

-Both CBR and VBR are widely used encoding techniques, each offering unique features and benefits.
-To help you make an informed decision, let's delve into a comprehensive comparison of these two methods.
+Both CBR and VBR are widely used, each with its own features and benefits.
+To help you decide, here is a side-by-side comparison.

 Aspect